Bozoma Saint John: Other work

 In January 2021, Saint John taught a short intensive program (SIP) for MBA candidates at Harvard Business School called "Anatomy of a Badass".

+In May 2024, it was announced that Saint John would be joining the cast of The Real Housewives of Beverly Hills, as a full-time cast member for the fourteenth season.

 Activism, advising, and philanthropy

 Saint John launched the #ShareTheMicNow Instagram initiative alongside Luvvie Ajayi, Glennon Doyle, and Stacey Bendet.
-On June 10, 2020, 52 Black women took over the Instagram feeds of 52 white women with large platforms to draw attention to the work they're doing in order to catalyze change.
-Saint John took over the Instagram account of prominent Black women including Elaine Welteroth, Angelica Ross, and Gia Peppers took over the accounts of white women including Julia Roberts, Elizabeth Warren, and Diane von Fürstenberg.
+On June 10, 2020, 52 Black women took over the Instagram feeds of 52 white women with large platforms to draw attention to the work they're doing to catalyze change.
+Saint John took over the Instagram account of prominent Black women including Elaine Welteroth, Angelica Ross, Christine Michel Carter, and Gia Peppers took over the accounts of white women including Julia Roberts, Elizabeth Warren, and Diane von Fürstenberg.

 Saint John's philanthropic efforts include representing Pencils of Promise as a Global Ambassador to Ghana and serving on the boards of Girls Who Code and Vital Voices.
 Saint John has been a member of the President's Advisory Council for Wesleyan University, her alma mater.
 She is also a member of the Black Advisory Board for Impact, an initiative by the Council of Fashion Designers of America to address systematic exclusion of Black people in the fashion industry.

 In May 2022, Saint John was inducted into the American Marketing Association Marketing Hall of Fame.

 Personal life

-Saint John was married to Peter Saint John until his death in 2013.
-They had one child.
+Saint John was married to Peter Saint John from 2003 until his death in 2013.
+They have one child, a girl, Lael Saint-John.
+Saint John lost her home in the Pacific Palisades fire in January 2025.
+She discovered this while on holiday in Zambia.
+Saint John became engaged to boyfriend Keely Watson on August 29, 2025.